 While we don’t think it’s a great idea to jump all the way back on the train, having a little bit of the hair of the dog the next morning can help delay those oh-so-horrible hangover feelings.
 Now, this is no way going to cure your hangover, but if you aren’t quite ready to face the music, it’s a good way to delay the inevitable.
 Beer actually boosts your endorphins, which helps mask the hangover feelings.
 Obviously, if you continue to drink, you’ll just dig yourself in a deeper hangover hole.
-If you can stomach it, we recommend a strong Bell’s Two Hearted Ale, or any of these craft beers to get you through your holiday hangover.
+If you can stomach it, we recommend a strong Bell’s Two Hearted Ale, or any of these craft beers.

-Waking up for your NYE party in a total fog?
-Coffee can come to the rescue, especially when it comes to single-serve options.
-The caffeine in coffee can help reduce the headache, as well as shake the lethargy accompanying your hangover.
-Just pop one of these little cups in your machine and wait for that life-saving coffee to be ready in seconds.
-You don’t want to over-do it on the coffee.
+Waking up from a hangover can have you feeling like you are in a fog.
+Coffee can come to the rescue, as the caffeine it contains can help reduce your headache, as well as shake the lethargy accompanying your hangover.
+Illy Classico coffee is a mild blend of beans that balances its taste with notes of caramel.
+But keep in mind that you don’t want to go too crazy with the coffee.
 Even though caffeine is a stimulant, which helps you shake the headache, it is also a diuretic, which can upset your stomach and dehydrate you if you drink too much.
-Get a cup of coffee or two in you along with some Advil and water and you should be feeling right as rain in no time.
+So best to stick to one cup.

 According to drinking lore, pickle juice has long been touted as one of the best hangover cures in the world.
 It is a bit off the beaten path, but can pickle juice really help relieve your hangover?
-It’s no cure, but if you can stomach it, pickle juice can rehydrate you quickly and help relieve those body aches and headaches.
-Pickle Juice was once used to help athletes hydrate quickly to alleviate cramping from dehydration.
-Pickle juice also has a ton of electrolytes, which can bring your hydration levels back to normal.
-Of course, pickle juice doesn’t taste awesome.
-Waking up with an upset stomach, the last thing you might want to do is pound an 8-ounce jar of pickle juice.
-Of course, if you happen to like pickle juice, then it’s a solid option for a morning beverage.
+There’s no such thing as a perfect hangover cure, but if you can stomach it, pickle juice can help to rehydrate you with its electrolytes and potassium.
+Of course, pickle juice doesn’t taste awesome to everyone, and waking up with an upset stomach, it may the last thing that you want to drink, but if you happen to like pickle juice, then it’s a solid option for a morning pick-me-up.

 V8 and Saltine Crackers

-This one is great if you are really feeling that churning in your stomach.
+The best hangover cures rehydrate your body and settle your stomach, and V8 is great if you are really feeling that churning in your stomach.
 V8 brings a lot to the table.
 Tomatoes are made of mostly water, which helps rehydrate your body.
-In combination with the crackers, this mixture will help soak up any leftover alcohol that hasn’t made it into the liver or kidney yet.
+In combination with the crackers, this mixture will help soak up any leftover alcohol.
 V8 is also packed full of Vitamin C and other important nutrients.
-The salt from the crackers will also help settle your stomach.
-Once you get rid of the queasiness, you should be able to get yourself up to the medicine cabinet and start worrying about that headache.
+Plus, dry crackers like saltines will also help settle your stomach.
+Once you get rid of the queasiness, you should be able to get working on that searing that headache.